To use callback properties, assign the callback code to the property. Use one of the following techniques:

 A cell array containing a function handle and additional arguments

-A string that evaluates to a valid MATLAB® expression.
-MATLAB evaluates the string in the base workspace.
+A character vector that evaluates to a valid MATLAB® expression.
+MATLAB evaluates the character vector in the base workspace.

-Defining a callback as a string is not recommended.
+Defining a callback as a character vector is not recommended.
 The use of a function specified as function handle enables MATLAB to provide important information to your callback function.

 For more information, see Callback Function Syntax.